Unicorndy/FASTAI_Image_Classification_with_Azure_Function_and_Telegram_bot_Deployment/README.md

 ## Who is this for
 As a beginner who has gone through many online machine learning tutorials and MOOC, I noticed there is a lack of hands-on the gathering of data and deployment of models.
 It is only until recently that I have completed [Fastai Course Part 1](https://course.fast.ai/).
 It has alot of emphasis on the practicality and a full walkthrough of the whole process from how to get your dataset, to optimizing your model and finally deployment.
 With this in mind, I have completed this mini-project with steps by steps explanation and provided the link to where I have gotten the code, resources, and information to complete the project so you may tweak it for your personal projects.

+Most of the instructions are found in the README.md of each section and detail url links are provided for your reference.
+However, you should be able to purely follow the instructions on the README.md and not required to refer to external link unless specified and to download software.

 ## Getting Started